 "She's trying to kill me!
 I can't trust her!" he told the sheriff's deputy, who happened to live nearby.
 Seconds later I arrived beside them; out of breath from running after him while praying I'd be able to catch him before he had a heart attack.

 That was the beginning of years of playing cat and mouse games.
 I tried everything I could to save Rodger from himself, and he did everything he could to resist my efforts.

 "How do you feel when they speak to you?"

 "Nervous and suspicious."

 "Suspicious.
 That's it."

 He refused to say more.
-Eventually I started to be able to tell when the voices returned.
+Eventually, I began noticing when the voices returned.

 "She's poisoning me slowly," he told the nurse on his next visit to the hospital.
 "It's not her fault.
 She has to do what the boss says."

 "Who is the boss?"
 I asked.